MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-04-when_to_operate.md

 <sub>That was a lot of information on *when to operate* - lets sum up. </sub>
 <sub>We did find out that when taking the <u>number of available customers</u> and <u>when they tip most</u> into account then the best hours to operate was <u>10AM - 3PM Monday through Friday</u>. </sub>
-<sub>Further, when taking the <u> amount pr. mile and amount pr. hour</u> into account this clearly indicated that <u>Monday and Sunday</u> was good days to operate and Tuesdays was not recommendable. </sub>
+<sub>Further, when taking the <u> fare and tip amount per mile and per hour</u> into account this clearly indicated that <u>Monday and Sunday</u> were good days to operate and Tuesdays were not recommendable. </sub>
 <sub>Finally, if you did <u>prefer long trips</u> it was recommended to operate early mornings between <u>4-5AM</u>, and otherwise from 7AM - 00 AM. </sub>

 <sub>Having investigated *Where* and *When* to operate we should find out *Who* should we pickup.
 Clearly, some types of people tend to give better tips than others.
 Lets dig into that on the next slide.</sub>